likens/mygorma-netlify/src/pages/recipes/bavarian-pretzels.md

       Turn the mixer to second speed and mix for an additional 5 to 6 minutes until the dough has moderately strong gluten development.
 Desired Dough temperature 75 F."
-  - direction: "Bulk Fermation: 2 Hours"
+  - direction: "Bulk Fermentation: 2 Hours"
   - direction: "Folding: Fold the dough once, after 1 hour of bulk fermation"
   - direction: "Dividing and Shaping: Try to cut squarish pieces at 3 ounces each.
       Roll up the dough pieces into blunt cylinders.
 Use the heel of your hands